 - Season the pork pieces all over with the dry rub.

 - Turn the instant pot/pressure cooker to “saute”.
 Add the oil and allow it to get hot.
 Add some of the pork to the pot making sure you do not overcrowd the pot.
 Brown the meat for about 5 minutes, turning the pork to all sides.
 Transfer the first batch of cooked meat to a plate and continue to brown the rest of the pork.

 - Press the keep warm/cancel button on the instant pot.
-Return all the meat to the pot and pour over the sauce.
-Toss well making sure the meat is well coated.
+Pour the sauce into the pot and with a wooden spoon scrape any brown bits that may be stuck at the bottom of the pot.
+Return all the meat to the pot and toss well making sure the meat is well coated.
 Close the lid.
 Set the instant pot to meat/stew and set the timer to 90 minutes.